When applying to the University of Maryland, freshman candidates may indicate the Philip Merrill College of Journalism as their major of choice.

 - A grade of “C-” or higher in JOUR201.
 Demonstration of grammar skills competency (JOUR181) and completion of JOUR200 is a prerequisite for JOUR201.

-- Current grade point average 2.8 (includes transfer coursework)
+- Current grade-point average 2.8 (including transfer coursework).

-- No more than 12 transfer credits of communications courses from an accredited journalism program may be approved by the Philip Merrill College to be applied toward the degree.
+- No more than 12 transfer credits of communications courses from an accredited journalism program may be approved by Merrill College to be applied toward the degree.

-- Transfer students who wish to receive credit for JOUR201 based on work done in a non-accredited journalism program must pass a proficiency exam.
+- Transfer students who wish to receive credit for JOUR201 based communication/journalism coursework done at another journalism program must pass a proficiency exam.

-- Other mass communication credits earned from non-accredited mass-communication programs are not transferable to the College of Journalism at the University of Maryland.
+- Other mass communication credits earned from non-accredited mass-communication programs are not transferable to the Philip Merrill College of Journalism at the University of Maryland.

 Internal transfers: Submit the College of Journalism LEP application.